-The privacy team had a much different response with Radar, software specifically built for incident response.
-It was quick, easy to use, and had a “look and feel” the privacy team liked.
+The company selected Radar.
+Radar was quick, easy to use, and had a “look and feel” the privacy team liked.
 Radar had HIPAA and state laws built-in, plus it enabled the team to do on-the-spot incident assessments.
-After a comprehensive analysis of the three options, the compliance officer also recommended Radar.
 It was the only solution that could meet all of the company’s specific immediate and long-term needs.

 Triple Play: How Radar Saves Time, Improves Efficiency, and Cuts Costs